Blanq-one/EmbedWise-Sentence-Embedding-API/README.md

-# Rag to Riches: Sentence Embedding API
+**EmbedWise: Sentence Embedding API**

 ## Overview

-**Rag to Riches** is a Flask-based RESTful API that leverages the `sentence-transformers` library to convert input sentences into dense vector embeddings.
+**EmbedWise: Sentence Embedding API** is a Flask-based RESTful API that leverages the `sentence-transformers` library to convert input sentences into dense vector embeddings.
 These embeddings capture the semantic meaning of the text, enabling applications like semantic search, clustering, and similarity analysis.

 ## Core Components